 This is my all time favorite jogger and stroller!
 It is as easy if not more easy to maneuver even in tiny spaces.
 It pushes seamlessly over almost all terrain including hills and dirt paths.
 It has a top-notch sunshade with multiple options for coverage.
-It is extremely lightweight at only 22.5 lbs and can be folded almost completely flat only using one hand.
+It is extremely lightweight at only 21.4 lbs and can be folded almost completely flat only using one hand.
 It will fit your child up to 65lbs.
 It isn't perfect, though.
 The brake, while easy to use once you're familiar with it, takes some getting used to as it is on the side, not by the wheels.
 It isn't my favorite for jogging because it has smaller wheels than some joggers, though it manages just fine.
 It also doesn't have a huge storage compartment on bottom, though this is true of most joggers, and you have to buy a cup/key holder separately.
 You can find that here.
 The G2 is a newer model and is quite expensive, but it will last you years.
-You can buy the older model City Select Mini GT here for extra savings.
-The 2016 model was my first love!
-It just may not come with 2 day Prime shipping.
-You can also buy a complete travel system here that includes a City Mini GT and a CityGo infant carseat (sadly I have no experience with this carseat so can't offer an honest review either way).
+You can buy the older model City Mini 2 2019 here for extra savings.
+You can also buy a complete travel system here that includes a City Mini GT2 and a CityGo 2 infant carseat with base (sadly I have no experience with this carseat so can't offer an honest review either way).

 If your main goal is jogging, you can't go wrong with a BOB!
 The BOB comes with heavy duty large tires that can take on any terrain.
 It comes with a good size cargo holder underneath.
 The recline lays almost completely flat so can be used with infants as young as 8 weeks old (but remember to wait to jog/run until they've mastered the neck support!) and it will fit your child up to 75 lbs.
 BOBs are a tried and true jogger and many mommies and daddies swear by them!
 So why wouldn't you choose a BOB?
 Like the City Mini GT2, it doesn't come with a cup/key holder.
 You can find that here.
 It also weighs in at 28.5 lbs and doesn't fold flat so you will need a large trunkspace for storage.
 Because of the large wheels, it can be hard to maneuver through doorways or in tight store aisles, but not impossible!
 If space isn't a huge concern, the BOB is a great option.
-Want the upgraded version and don't mind spending the extra $$$?
-You can buy the Revolution Flex 3.0 here.
+Want to save a few dollars?
+You can buy the BOB Gear Rambler here.